Submit support requests and browse self-service resources.

 In fact, many leading insurance companies have adopted an API-first strategy.
 Executives are pushing the use of APIs to make the overall customer experience better and drive new business.

 Below are a few common themes on use cases for APIs in insurance.

-Enabling interaction via digital channels streamlines the partner and end customer interaction with the insurers and creates a unified experience.
-Insurers often sell many different types of insurance policies (for example, dental insurance in an employer-sponsored plan), and often work with brokers rather than employers for group policies.
+Enabling interaction via digital channels streamlines the partner and end customer interaction with the insurers.
+It creates a unified experience.
+Insurers often sell many different types of insurance policies (for example, dental insurance in an employer-sponsored plan).
+And they often work with brokers rather than employers for group policies.

 By providing APIs for public consumption and integration, new partners (brokers, agents) are able to offer your insurance options to their customer base.

 The world is advancing technologically at an incredible speed, with IoT taking over everything we touch and experience.

 Many modern vehicles are now equipped with tools to call for help in the event of accident.
 We can pull up our insurance provider’s app and instantly upload photos of an incident for quicker claims resolution.
 Some auto insurance providers have devices that plug into a vehicle’s console that monitors driving behavior and adjusts policy premiums accordingly.